umbzit/woocommerce-shipping-zone-minimum-order-amount/README.md

 Add a minimum order amount for each shipping zone in Woocommerce

 Installation
-Upload /media-library-random-image-widget folder to the /wp-content/plugins/ directory Activate the plugin through the 'Plugins' menu in WordPress Usage
+Upload /woocommerce-shipping-zone-minimum-order-amount folder to the /wp-content/plugins/ directory Activate the plugin through the 'Plugins' menu in WordPress Usage
-Go to 'Appereance' => 'Widgets' and select the Personal Event List
+Go to 'Woocommerce' => 'Settings'  => 'Shipping' => 'Shipping zones' and add your shipping zone(s) You should go to 'Woocommerce' => 'Settings'  => 'General' and set your Selling location(s) Go to 'Woocommerce' => 'Settings'  => 'Shipping' => 'Minimum Order Amount per Shipping Zone' and add your minimum order amounts

 Contributing
 Fork it!